Who are the Palestinian prisoners released in exchange for Israeli hostages?

 From an impoverished and politically active family in Jenin, in the northern occupied West Bank, Aradeh has three brothers and a sister who have all spent years in Israeli prisons.

-He was welcomed as a sort of cult hero in Ramallah on Saturday as family, friends and fans swarmed him, some chanting “The freedom tunnel!” in reference to his jailbreak.
-When asked how he felt, Aradeh was breathless.
+He was welcomed as a sort of cult hero in Ramallah on Jan.
+25 as family, friends and fans swarmed him, some chanting “The freedom tunnel!” in reference to his jailbreak.

 Mohammed Odeh, 52, Wael Qassim, 54, and Wissam Abbasi, 48